 As of writing this (Feb 2019), the indicative commodity price of mace is around INR 700 per kg in Kerala markets (as per newspapers).
 Although the price is a little less compared to earlier times, it can be still profitable for farmers.

 The average price of mace was continuosly decreasing for the past few years in all markets.
 The average price of dried nutmeg without shell was in the range of INR 500 in 2013 and dropped to the range of INR 300 by 2017.
 However, it has recovered back to 400s in 2018 & 2019 giving hope.

-If you are planning to cultivate Nutmeg commercially, then getting planting materials of one of the high yielding varieties will be better.
+If you are planning to cultivate Nutmeg commercially, then getting planting materials of one of the high-yielding varieties will be better.
 If you select seeds from a random tree of unknown variety in your household, you may or may not get a good yield.
-Fortunately, there are a couple of varieties developed after research which can provide a predictable yield.
+Fortunately, there are a couple of varieties developed after research, which may provide a predictable yield.
 The main varieties available today which I found worthy of consideration are: